 Time

-This Agreement commences on the date first noted above, and will remain in effect until terminated in accordance with the terms of this Agreement or as otherwise modified by written agreement of the Parties hereto.
+This Agreement commences on the date first noted above, and will remain in effect until October 24, 2024 unless terminated in accordance with the terms of this Agreement or as otherwise modified by written agreement of the Parties hereto.
 Each WOAM will provide a specific time of performance.

 ARTICLE 2